zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/pipes.rst

 A pipe must be initialized before it can be used.
 The pipe is initially empty.

-Data can be synchronously **sent** either in whole or in part to a pipe by a thread.
+Data is synchronously **sent** either in whole or in part to a pipe by a thread.
 If the specified minimum number of bytes can not be immediately satisfied, then the operation will either fail immediately or attempt to send as many bytes as possible and then pend in the hope that the send can be completed later.
 Accepted data is either copied to the pipe's ring buffer or directly to the waiting reader(s).

-Data can be asynchronously **sent** in whole using a memory block to a pipe by a thread.
-Once the pipe has accepted all the bytes in the memory block, it will free the memory block and may give a semaphore if one was specified.

-Data can be synchronously **received** from a pipe by a thread.
+Data is synchronously **received** from a pipe by a thread.
 If the specified minimum number of bytes can not be immediately satisfied, then the operation will either fail immediately or attempt to receive as many bytes as possible and then pend in the hope that the receive can be completed later.
 Accepted